Access4all/adg/pages/examples/forms/required/README.md

 ## First approach: using ARIA

 As we know from [Placing non-interactive content between form controls](/examples/forms/non-interactive-content), the text "required field" can be associated to the form control by using `aria-describedby`.
-And as we now don't need the text by itself anymore for screen readers, we can also hide it from them using `aria-hidden` (see [Hiding elements from screen readers using aria-hidden](/examples/hiding-elements/from-screen-readers)).
+And as we now do not need the text by itself anymore for screen readers, we can also hide it from them using `aria-hidden` (see [Hiding elements from screen readers using aria-hidden](/examples/hiding-elements/from-screen-readers)).

 [Example](_examples/required-input-with-asterisk-and-aria)